m18n/binance_collector_test/README.md

 - Correctness is prioritized over performance during this phase.

 Once the native Rust implementation of the ADF test is fully validated, the PyO3 bridge will be removed, which is expected to significantly improve throughput — especially when processing large numbers of pairs.

+> **Note**: Since the project is no longer actively developed, this migration may never be completed.
+The Python bridge remains the current solution.

 ## Prerequisites
 - **Rust**: Version 1.70 or higher.
 Install via [rustup](https://rustup.rs/).